 Global financial markets are one of the most apparent markers of an economy’s health.
 The publication of public information in stock markets is simple to observe.

 There is a continual flow of media coverage and up-to-the-minute information about corporate, institutional, and government transactions.
-A rally or sell-off in assets originating in one nation or another should be a clear indication that the economy’s future outlook has altered.
+Rally or sell-off in assets originating in one nation or another should be a clear indication that the economy’s future outlook has altered.

-Because both fixed-income assets and currencies rely largely on interest rates, the bond markets are equally important to what is occurring in the currency market.
+Both fixed-income assets & currencies rely largely on interest rates.
+The bond markets are equally important to what is occurring in the currency market.

 Changes in Treasury prices are a factor in exchange rate movements, implying that changes in yields have a direct influence on currency values.
 As a result, understanding bonds, particularly government bonds, is critical for success as a forex trader.

 Forex and International Trade

 Another crucial issue is the trade balance between countries.
 A country’s trade balance is a proxy for its relative demand for its goods.
 A country’s currency will normally appreciate if its products or services are in strong demand on a global scale.

 Buyers, for example, must change their money into Australian dollars in order to purchase things from Australia.
 The increasing demand for the Australian dollar will cause its value to rise.